Minimal Models for Altermagnetism: Abstract

 \section{Abstract}

 Altermagnets feature vanishing net magnetization, like antiferromagnets, but exhibit time-reversal symmetry breaking and momentum-dependent spin-split band structures.
-Motivated by the prevalence of altermagnetic materials with non-symmorphic symmetry-dictated band degeneracies, we provide realistic minimal models for altermagnetism by constructing tight-binding models for non-symmorphic space groups with a sublattice defined by two magnetic atoms.
-These models can be applied to monoclinic, orthorhombic, tetragonal, rhombohedral, hexagonal, and cubic materials and can describe $d$-wave, $g$-wave, and $i$-wave altermagnetism.
-By examining the altermagnetic susceptibility and mean field instabilities within a Hubbard model we reveal that these models have altermagnetic ground states and yield a Berry curvature that is linear in the spin-orbit coupling.
+Motivated by the fact that all proposed altermagnets have paramagnetic states with multiple magnetic ions in the unit cell, we develop a class of realistic minimal models for altermagnetism through a comparative analysis of the magnetic atom Wyckoff site symmetry and the space group symmetry.
+Specifically, we develop electronic models for all centrosymmetric space groups with magnetic atoms occupying inversion symmetric Wyckoff positions with multiplicity two.
+These forty models include monoclinic, orthorhombic, tetragonal, rhombohedral, hexagonal, and cubic materials and describe $d$-wave, $g$-wave, and $i$-wave altermagnetism.
+We further define and examine an altermagnetic susceptibility and mean field instabilities within a Hubbard model to reveal that these models have altermagnetic ground states.
+We shed insight on why most altermagnets form in non-symmorphic space groups.
+We also provide the symmetry-required form of the spin-orbit coupling and show it yields a Berry curvature that is {\it linear} in this coupling for all forty models.
 We apply our models to representative cases of RuO$_2$, MnF$_2$, FeSb$_2$, $\kappa$-Cl, CrSb, and MnTe.